 Do you know some one who will be getting a Lump of Coal Soap in their stocking this year (with good humor intended)?
 This is the perfect soap project to sneak into someone’s stocking.
-The fragrance oil blend of Cranberry Realistic and Patchouli is a holiday mix that’s musky and tart, perfect for the “sour” people receiving the soapy lump of coal (who will actually be getting a very nice gift of handmade soap).
+The fragrance oil blend of Cranberry Sweet and Patchouli is a holiday mix that’s musky and tart, perfect for the “sour” people receiving the coal soap (who will actually be getting a very nice gift of handmade soap).
 And of course I had to add a little bit of glitter, just to make it festive!
 Why not?

 Buy everything you need to make this project in the click of a button!

 ONE: Melt 8 ounce of clear melt and pour soap in a heat safe container (30 second bursts in the microwave).
 Mix in .8 ounces of Liquid Glycerin, 6 level mini scoops of Activated Charcoal, 4 mini scoops of Iridescent Glitter, 1 ml of Patchouli fragrance oil and 3 ml of Cranberry Realistic fragrance oil.
 Mix well and pour the soap into the loaf tray mold.